developerasun/myDocumentBox-tool/myHTML/readme.md

 </form>

 ```
-value attribute is the one that is actually being sent to server.
+**value attribute is the one that is actually being sent to server**.
 If omitted, default value "on" is sent.
 Use the label text in lowercase as value.

 ### Checkbox input
 Related checkbox inputs should have the same name as related radio inputs had.

 ```html
 <label for="cool">Cool
     <input type="checkbox" id="cool" name="personality" value="cool" checked>